ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 ```
 Note two things:
 1. NOT is `[<cept>]`_right-associative_, which means it attaches to the expression or variable **on its right**.
 We saw this in when flipping the Boolean `isHeart = ! isHeart`.
 2. The precedence of these operators, from higher to lower, is NOT -> AND -> OR.
-This means, for example that we didn't have to use parentheses around the `&&` expressions in the expression `heading >= 0 && heading < 22.5 || heading >= 337.5 && heading < 360`.
+This means, for example that we didn't have to use parentheses around the `&&` expressions in the expression `heading >= 0 && heading < 22.5 || heading >= 337.5 && heading < 360` to define the interval in degrees for North (`ArrowNames.North`).

 The Boolean functions AND, OR, and NOT, fundamental to computing and used at every level, from high-level programming to `[<cept>]`_logic gates_, can best be expressed with tables, called `[<cept>]`_truth tables_, as follows:
 Expression 1 (A) | Expression 2 (B) | Composite expression (A AND B)